Alongside the Gi, the rash guard is one of the most recognizable and important pieces of equipment for Brazilian Jiu Jitsu.

 While all of Origin’s rash guards are badass, the Origin DNA is my favorite.
 I love the simple mustard and black color scheme, and the trademark Origin design.

 Even better, this is a high-quality rash guard.
 It performs great.
-It’s moisture-wicking, holds up against abrasion, and stretches or compresses to fit your body perfectly.
+It’s moisture-wicking, anti-microbial, holds up against abrasion, and stretches or compresses to fit your body perfectly.

 Elite Sports – Great Value Ranked Rash Guards